-In Q6, 60 % of participants stated they were "not" (10 %) or "some-what knowledgeable" (50 %) about online advertisements while 30 % stated that they were "very knowledgeable" (5 %) or "knowledgeable" (25 %).
-We used a multiple-choice question to test this self-assessment (Q7).
+In Q6, 60 % of participants stated they were "not" (10 %) or "somewhat knowledgeable" (50 %) about online advertisements while 30 % stated that they were "very knowledgeable" (5%) or "knowledgeable" (25 %).
+We used a multiple-choice question to test this selfassessment (Q7).
 This question contained seven statements on the online advertising industry-four of which are correct and three incorrect.
-Each (multiple-choice) answer option was selected 357 times on average (SD 51) regardless of whether it was true or false.
-This indicates that users often do not understand online advertising as well as they think they do.
-Furthermore, some participants made statements containing false information about online advertising: "I honestly expect some ad companies to illegally collect my facial expressions and sounds in my environment through cameras and microphones.
-I always expect them to access other apps and histories of everything that I do" (P-152).
-While there was no public report on this happening in practice at the time of the survey, after finishing the study, multiple reports surfaced that big Internet companies employed humans to categories conversations recorded by smart home devices [12, 27, 49].
-The most common misconceptions were that ad companies have access to all purchased products (64 %) and the full browsing history (66 %).
+Each (multiple-choice) answer option was similarly often selected (mean: 357 times with SD 51).
+Furthermore, misconceptions were in an open-ended question as stated by P-152: "I honestly expect some ad companies to illegally collect my facial expressions and sounds in my environment through cameras and microphones.
+I always expect them to access other apps and histories of everything that I do", while there are no reports on this happening in practice.
+However, the most common misconceptions were that ad companies have access to all purchased products (64%) and the full browsing history (66 %).

 65 % of all participants stated (Q22) they thought that companies did not provide all collected information upon request, only 13 % thought they would do that, and 22 % had no opinion on this topic.
-This mistrust might be based on misconceptions about what companies can collect or relate to public reporting on data leakage scandals (e. g., Facebook providing data to Cambridge Analytica and not informing users properly [48]).
+This mistrust might be based on misconceptions about what companies can collect or relate to public reporting on data leakage scandals (e. g., Facebook providing data to Cambridge Analytica and not informing users properly [39]).

 Identifying Data Collectors.
 We tried to assess if users can understand what personal data is used when they see a specific ad and whom they have to ask to get access to this data (Q10 and Q11).
-To do so, we showed users two screenshots of websites containing ads (see Figure 1 in Appendix A); one contained information regarding the company providing the ad, while the other did not.
+To do so, we showed users two screenshots of websites containing ads (see Figure 2 in Appendix A); one contained information regarding the company providing the ad, while the other did not.
 We asked users whom they would have to contact if they wanted to understand why they see this specific ad.
 We provided different answer options (multiple choice): (1) the website on which the ad was shown, (2) the company name of the advertised product, and (3) the actual ad network providing the ad.

-In the case of the ad that contained (Q11) the ad network's name, 46 % of users answered the question correctly, 28 % named the advertised company, 17 % named the visited website, and the remaining 9 % did not know whom they have to ask.
-For the ad banner that did not directly include the ad network's name but showed it in the link when hovering over the ad (Q10), 43 % named the advertised company as the contact company, 24 % named the visited website, and only 24 % correctly knew whom they should have to contact.
+In the case of the ad that contained (Q11) the ad network's name, 46% of users answered the question correctly, 28% named the advertised company, 17% named the visited website, and the remaining 9% did not know whom they have to ask.
+For the ad banner that did not directly include the ad network's name but showed it in the link when hovering over the ad (Q10), 43% named the advertised company as the contact company, 24% named the visited website, and only 24 % correctly knew whom they should have to contact.
 In conclusion, only a minority of participants was able to identify the correct company to contact, but we did not find a significant correlation between users' self-assessed knowledge about online advertising and their answers (Pearson-correlation: r=0.56 with p=0.57).
 This shows that users have trouble identifying who is collecting their personal data when it comes to ads, but stating the name of the collecting company close to the banner helps.